tiandrades/ui-components/README.md

+# PROJECT WAS DISCONTINUED

 # ui-components
-> A simple component library for React applications. (under development)
+> A simple component library for React applications.

 ## ✨ Technologies
 - [ReactJS]